astropy/astropy/docs/install.rst

 - `pandas <https://pandas.pydata.org/>`_: To convert
   :class:`~astropy.table.Table` objects from/to pandas DataFrame objects.
-  Version 0.14 or higher is required to use the :ref:`table_io_pandas` I/O functions to read/write :class:`~astropy.table.Table` objects.

 - `sortedcontainers <https://pypi.org/project/sortedcontainers/>`_ for faster
   ``SCEngine`` indexing engine with ``Table``, although this may still be